-The perceived separation from university-work (off-the-job) and work-work (on-the-job) often lead to the goal misalignment of universities and business, which eventually affect the EPA projects.
+The perceived separation between universitywork (off-the-job) and work-work (on-the-job) often lead to goal misalignment between universities and business, which eventually affect the EPA projects.
 This issue could be addressed by ensuring a higher integration of off-the-job and on-the-job training of the entire degree apprenticeship.
-Institute for Apprenticeships and Technical Education (2021b) proposed similar change of integration of on-the-job and offthe-job training.
+The Institute for Apprenticeships and Technical Education (2021b) proposed a similar change through the integration of on-the-job and off-the-job training.

-The higher integration could lead to greater proportion of apprentices' time on the EPA projects, as the EPA projects are more likely to be overlapping with BAU work.
-The seamless integration could break the boundary of university-work and work-work, which is sometimes observed as a challenge to successful EPA projects.
+Greater integration could lead to a greater proportion of apprentices' time on the EPA projects, as the EPA projects are more likely to overlap with BAU work.
+Seamless integration could overcome the barrier between university-work and workwork, which is sometimes observed as a challenge to successful EPA projects.